At Home With Frankie Penwill

 Who is Frankie?
 Tell us a bit about you!
 Where are you from, and what sort of art do you create?

 I’m from Devon and grew up by the sea.
 I’m a qualified print designer and worked for high street brands for 6-7 years before I decided to bite the bullet last year and become self-employed.
 I create illustrations focussing on flowers and nature.
-It's where I like to be, out in nature surrounded by beautiful colourful plants so it made sense that would be the theme of my work.
+It's where I like to be, out in nature surrounded by beautiful colorful plants so it made sense that would be the theme of my work.

 What was your journey to where you are with your work now?
 Did you experiment with different mediums, subjects etc.?
 Or has it always been botanicals and illustration that you’ve been drawn to?